-- Open the 5.13.interrupt.ino file under the path of 3in1-kit\learning_project\5.13.interrupt. - Or copy this code into Arduino IDE.
+• Open the 5.13.interrupt.ino file under the path of $3in1-kit\basic_project\5.13.interrupt$.

+- Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After the code is successfully uploaded, turn on the Serial Monitor and you will see an auto-incrementing number printed out every second.
 If you press the button, the buzzer will sound.
 The button-controlled buzzer function and the timing function do not conflict with each other.